 In the north transept of Westminster Abbey is a black and white marble monument to William Cavendish, Duke of Newcastle (1593-1676) and his wife Margaret (1623?-1673).
+This was erected in his lifetime.
 The recumbent effigies show the Duke in his robes lying on a rush mattress wearing the chain of the Order of the Garter and holding a baton and the Duchess holding an open book, a pen-case and inkhorn, in reference to her prolific literary output.
 There is an heraldic achievement at the top, with a lion and a bull for supporters and a snake for a crest.
 The coats of arms are: "three bucks heads caboshed" (for Cavendish) quartering "a fess between three crescents" (for Ogle).
 At either side of the lower inscription panel is Roman armour and military trophies, with a further shield of the above arms and one of the Lucas arms: "a fess between six annulets" [rings].
 On the south end of the tomb base are carved seven large books.

 William was born at Handsworth manor in Yorkshire, a son of Sir Charles Cavendish (d.1617) and his second wife Catherine (d.1629), daughter of Cuthbert, Baron Ogle.
 A writer, patron of the arts and Royalist army officer William was created Viscount Mansfield and later Duke of Newcastle.
 He wrote plays and poems and works on horsemanship and was a friend of Ben Jonson and Dryden.
 For his devotion to King Charles I he was known as 'the Loyal Duke' and he spent vast sums on the Royalist cause.
 He went into exile after the battle at Marston Moor.
 In 1645, while taking refuge in Paris during the English Civil War, he married Margaret Lucas, a maid of honour to Queen Henrietta Maria.
 She was a child of Thomas Lucas of Colchester in Essex and his wife Elizabeth Leighton.
 She wrote verses, poems, essays and an autobiography of her husband.
 Margaret died suddenly at Welbeck Abbey in Nottinghamshire on 15 December 1673.
 On her death William published all her letters and poems.
 He died on 25 December 1676 and was interred beside her.
 He had children by his first wife but none by Margaret.